-NOTE 2: when renting your car from private individuals or hiring a private tour guide, make sure you will have a 4×4 car because some of them actually use minivans to drive tourists around (NOT recommended at all).
+NOTE 2: When renting your car from private individuals or hiring a private tour guide, make sure you have a 4×4 car because some of them actually use minivans to drive tourists around (NOT recommended at all).

 BONUS – My experience – 3-day safari itinerary